What is culture?

 The Power Of Being Ahead

-The ability to see, practice, and get the next wave before it crashes into society is a superpower that some people can have, called avant-gardists who are sometimes ahead of their time and misunderstood.
+The ability to see, practice, and get the next wave before it crashes into society is a superpower that some people can have, called avant-gardists or vanguards, who are sometimes ahead of their time and misunderstood.

 Every creative profession experiences movements, fads, stylistic shifts, and evolving preferences and practices.